Thin film epitaxial [111] Co$_{50}$Pt$_{50}$: Structure, magnetisation, and spin polarisation: Results and Discussion

 where $d_i$ is the contribution to $M$ from any magnetic dead layers or polarisation.
 The resulting best fit and the moment/area versus the nominal CoPt thickness is shown in Fig.~\ref{fig:Magnetization_d}.

-For $L1_1$ growth at 350${\degree}$C, the result of fitting Eqn.~\ref{M2} shown in Fig.~\ref{fig:Magnetization_d} (c) gives $M=750\pm 50$~emu/cm$^3$.
+For $L1_1$ growth at 350${\degree}$C, the result of fitting Eqn.~\ref{M2} shown in Fig.~\ref{fig:Magnetization_d} (c) gives $M=750\pm 50$~emu/cm$^3$ and $d_i=0.38\pm 0.05$~nm.
+From the XRR data and fitting presented in Fig.~\ref{fig:XRR}, the interdiffusion of the Pt seed and capping layers and the CoPt layer is minimal at this growth temperature, which is consistent with the small dead layer $d_i$.

 For $L1_0$ growth at 800${\degree}$C, the thinnest 1~nm and 2~nm films did not display any magnetic response and are excluded from the analysis in Fig.~\ref{fig:Magnetization_d}.
-The result of fitting Eqn.~\ref{M2} shown in Fig.~\ref{fig:Magnetization_d} (d) for the samples thicker than 2~nm gives $M=520\pm 50$~emu/cm$^3$.
-Interestingly, we find a significant difference in $M$ between the two crystal structures.
+This suggests the formation of a magnetic dead layer or alternatively a large enough change to the stoichiometry that those films were no longer magnetic.
+From the XRR data and fitting presented in Fig.~\ref{fig:XRR}, there is significant interdiffusion between the Pt seed and capping layers and the CoPt.
+The result of fitting Eqn.~\ref{M2} shown in Fig.~\ref{fig:Magnetization_d} (d) for the samples thicker than 2~nm gives $M=520\pm 50$~emu/cm$^3$ and $d_i=-2\pm 1$~nm.
+Interestingly, we find a significant difference in $M$ between the two crystal structures, which is consistent with a previous report of CoPt growth on MgO substrates\cite{10.1063/1.4799526}.
 It is possible that the differences in $M$ corresponds to a true difference in the saturation magnetisation of the two crystal structures.
 An alternative scenario is that the 6~T applied field is not large enough to fully saturate the $L1_0$ samples, leading to a reduced measured $M$.
+Another possibility is that the interdiffusion of the Pt seed and capping layers during growth at 800${\degree}$C modifies the stoichiometry of the resulting $L1_0$ film, and hence reduces the magnetisation.

 The thickness dependence of the magnetic switching of the $L1_1$ samples is well summarised by the squareness ratio shown in Fig~\ref{fig:Magnetization_d} (e).
 The thickest 40 and 128~nm samples are wasp waisted, as presented in Fig.~\ref{fig:Magnetization_Growth_T}.
 At reduced thicknesses, between 2 and 8~nm, the $L1_1$ CoPt no longer displays the wasp waisted switching for out-of-plane field orientation, and now has a square loop shown in Fig.~\ref{fig:Magnetization_d} (a).
 The 16~nm sample showed an intermediate behaviour.
 At 1~nm, the magnetic switching showed "S" shaped hysteresis loops for both in- and out-of-plane applied fields with small remanent magnetisation, see Supplementary Information online.